Research Highlights

 10/2021 Excited and honored to be shortlisted for the FNR Award for Outstanding PhD Thesis!

-08/2021 Out now: Our Physical Review Research article on multipolar exchange and dispersion within the quantum Drude oscillator model.
+08/2021 Out now: Our PRR article on multipolar exchange and dispersion within the quantum Drude oscillator model.

 01/2021 Our latest contribution in Nature Communications reveals the unexpected role of so-far neglected non-covalent interactions beyond the random-phase approximation.